Plugins

 Allows count_ctx_in_date command execution.
 If enabled, it allows counting contexts in date range.
 Default: True

-• Enable: get day note cmd.get_day_note
+• Tool: get day note cmd.get_day_note

 Allows get_day_note command execution.
 If enabled, it allows retrieving day note for specific date.
 Default: True

-• Enable: add day note cmd.add_day_note
+• Tool: add day note cmd.add_day_note

 Allows add_day_note command execution.
 If enabled, it allows adding day note for specific date.
 Default: True

-• Enable: update day note cmd.update_day_note
+• Tool: update day note cmd.update_day_note

 Allows update_day_note command execution.
 If enabled, it allows updating day note for specific date.
 Default: True

-• Enable: remove day note cmd.remove_day_note
+• Tool: remove day note cmd.remove_day_note

 Allows remove_day_note command execution.
 If enabled, it allows removing day note for specific date.
 Default: True